-In order to effectively recruit in today’s competitive job market, there has to be an appreciation and strategy towards recruiting millennial workers.
+Knowing how to recruit and retain millennials is essential to compete in today’s job market.
 Why?
 Because they make up the largest segment of the workforce and they are the fastest-growing group of workers.
 For example, by the year 2025, millennials are projected to make up 75 percent of all employees in the United States.
 In addition, it has been noted that many millennials bring a unique skill set (largely in tech) and important, worthwhile viewpoints to the workplace.

 Millennials Find Jobs Differently

 A big reason recruiting millennials can prove challenging is because their habits and interests are unique and quite different from past generations.
 For example, surveys have shown that when a millennial learns about a new job opening, they are less likely than members of other generations to know anything about the particular company.
 When they decide to learn more, they often place a greater emphasis on the culture and values of the company.